frank26080115/Bones-3D-Printer/ordered_lessons/lesson9.md

 ![](../images/lesson9/exportingstl.png)

 Remember what we discussed about [best print orientation (link to lesson 4)](lesson4).
 Most of the time it's obvious, and if it isn't obvious, I would've pointed it out in a previous lesson.

+Almost all of the parts can be printed with PLA plastic, except for the parts that are touching a stepper motor, which can get very hot.
+Use PETG for any parts that need to get warm, and nylon for things that will get very hot.

+Please use PETG for the following:

+ * mounting part for the Hemera extruder
+ * standoff spacers for the X and Y axis stepper motors
+ * mounting part Z axis stepper motor

 # Tools